Elizabeth-Warren/Spoke/README.md

 If you're operating at a lower scale, or using a deployment of Postgres where you're not concerned about having a large spike in concurrent connections, you might not need this complexity.
 In that case, you should update `render-index.js` to just always serve the latest bundle, and switch traffic to the new version all at once.
 You might even want to drop the complexity of a separate asset domain, and use the upstream MoveOn Spoke behavior of just serving the client javascript directly from the application server.

-## Notable changes from upstream spoke
+## Notable changes from upstream Spoke

 - Removed support for Nexmo
 - Removed support for Mailgun and custom SMTP servers in favor of SES